distortedfusion/blade-components/docs/10-components/accordion.md

 ## Expanded

-Control the default state of an accordion item by supplying the `expanded` attribute on the `x-accordion.item` component.
+Control the default state of an accordion item by adding the `expanded` attribute to `x-accordion.item`.

 ```blade-component-code
 <x-accordion>